Time was passing really fast and this was the eighth week of internship. In this week I was working on a Wishbone RAM.

 In addition, I would have to create a Wishbone RAM.
 The Wishbone RAM acted as a wrapper and four dual port RAMs should be instantiated within this wrapper, as a total of 32-bit data would be passed into the Wishbone RAM.
 On the other hand, the depth, as well as the address line, would be determined based on the file size generated.
+Hence, the address line would be the parameter of the Wishbone RAM.
 To instantiate four dual port RAMs at one time, I used an AUTO_TEMPLATE as shown below.

 /* dpsram AUTO_TEMPLATE(

 .adr_i(adr_i), .dat_i(dat_i[@”(+ (* 8 @) 7)”:@”(* 8 @)”]), .wre_i(wr_en),

 .xadr_i(xadr_i), .xdat_i(dat_i[@”(+ (* 8 @) 7)”:@”(* 8 @)”]), .xwre_i(1’b0),

 Furthermore, I had to design the wiring for signals within the Wishbone RAM so that it could give accurate results.
 The signals were required to be wired directly from the Master to minimise the processing time.
 Multiplexers were used to ensure that the correct signals were passed into the output signals.